 Classes & events

-• Identify the difference between natural and cultured salt and fresh water pearl types using techniques designed specifically for the gemology and jewelry industry.
+• Understand and identify the difference between natural and cultured salt and fresh water pearl types using techniques designed specifically for the gemology and jewelry industry.

 • Identify and grade pearls as to size, origin, hue, saturation and origin for insurance and wholesale and retail markets.

-• This class has lots of handouts, and lots of Pearls.
-Every class has a guided, "hands-on" workshop.
+This class has lots of handouts and lots of Pearls.
+Every class has a guide, "hands-on" workshop.

 • Ms. Cinamon is the developer of the Pearl Wise Unified Grading system.
 She brings many years of experience to the class.
 Visit the Pearl Wise website for free tutorials.